What is Wealth Screening?

 Prospect Research: The Ultimate Guide

-One of the most important tools nonprofits have at their disposal when designing successful fundraising efforts is prospect research.
+One of the most important tools you have at your disposal when designing successful fundraising efforts is prospect research.

 Need a refresher?

-Brush up on everything there is to know about this valuable strategy with our newly-updated Prospect Research Ultimate Guide!
+Brush up on everything there is to know with our newly-updated Prospect Research Ultimate Guide!

 Major Gifts and Major Gift Officers: The Basics